zhiyao-w/-zhiyao-w-.github.io/proj4/index.md

 ## What I Learned

-One of the coolest things I learned from this project is the power of feature matching and homography in transforming multiple images into a seamless mosaic.
-It was fascinating to see how detecting good feature points, extracting robust descriptors, and applying RANSAC to eliminate outliers can produce high-quality image stitching results.
-This project also helped me appreciate the challenges in ensuring spatial consistency and dealing with overlapping regions in image mosaicking.
+The coolest thing I learned from this project is automatically stitching images.
+I was surprised that only after a few steps, it can automatically select the matched points from a large image and stitch the image perfectly.
+This saves a huge amount of time compared to doing it manually.